Polymer/polymer/PRIMER.md

 <a name="set-path"></a>
 ### Path change notification

-Two-way data-binding and observation of paths in Polymer is achieved using a similar strategy to the one described above for [2-way property binding](#property-notification): When a sub-property of a published `Object` changes, an element fires a non-bubbling `<property>-path-changed` DOM event with a `detail.path` value indicating the path on the object that changed.
+Two-way data-binding and observation of paths in Polymer is achieved using a similar strategy to the one described above for [2-way property binding](#property-notification): When a sub-property of a property configured with `type: Object` changes, an element fires a non-bubbling `<property>-path-changed` DOM event with a `detail.path` value indicating the path on the object that changed.
 Elements that have registered interest in that object (either via binding or change handler) may then take side effects based on knowledge of the path having changed.
-Finally, those elements will forward the notification on to any children they have bound the object to, and if the element published the root object for the path that changed on its API, it will also fire a new `<propety>-path-changed` event appropriately.
+Finally, those elements will forward the notification on to any children they have bound the object to, and if the element configured the root object as `type: Object` for the path that changed on its API, it will also fire a new `<propety>-path-changed` event appropriately.
 Through this method, a notification will reach any part of the tree that has registered interest in that path so that side effects occur.

 This system "just works" to the extent that changes to object sub-properties occur as a result of being bound to a notifying custom element property that changed.
 However, often imperative code needs to "poke" at an object's sub-properties directly.
 As we avoid more sophisticated observation mechanisms such as Object.observe or dirty-checking in order to achieve the best startup and runtime performance cross-platform for the most common use cases, changing an object's sub-properties directly requires cooperation from the user.